natanopp/dataupskilling/README.md

 # dataupskilling repository
-Coding references for data upskilling program
+Coding references for data upskilling program (SQL and Python)

 ## SQL
 - Basic queries for working with example datasets in class (syntax used with Google Bigquery).